eclipse-opensovd/odx-converter/README.md

 ## File Format 📂

-The MDD format is defined using two protobuf files, ensuring compatibility across various programming languages.

-- **Container Format**: Defined in [file_format.proto](database/src/main/proto/file_format.proto), it includes metadata like versioning and a collection of chunks.
+The MDD format itself is a container format defined using a [protobuf file](database/src/main/proto/file_format.proto), ensuring compatibility across various programming languages.
+It includes metadata like versioning and a collection of chunks.
 Each chunk is a byte stream with chunk-specific metadata, including optional encryption, signatures, compression algorithms, and vendor-specific metadata in a key-value map.

-- **Diagnostic Description Format**: Derived from the ODX-schema, and defined in [data_format.proto](database/src/main/proto/diagnostic_description.proto_), it efficiently represents the ODX structures in a binary format, with simplifications and minor omissions to minimize size and maximize usability.
+For the diagnostic description, a compressed chunk within that container format is used, whose contents are defined using a [flatbuffers schema](database/src/main/fbs/diagnostic_description.fbs), to reduce the memory footprint and access times at runtime.

+## flatbuffers

+To regenerate the flatbuffers schema, the flatbuffers compiler in the version [25.9.23](https://github.com/google/flatbuffers/releases/tag/v25.9.23) is required.
+Please install it according to the instructions in the flatbuffers documentation, then you can run the gradle `generateFbs` task.

+Please note, that changing the flatbuffers version will make resulting mdd files incompatible with other flatbuffers versions, which will cause issues when it isn't updated in the CDA as well.

 ### Limitations/Changes Compared to ODX 🚧

 - Data types (e.g., END-OF-PDU, LEADING-LENGTH-FIELD, STRUCTURE, MUX, DTC, etc.) are combined into a single message with a type and fields for the different data types, and composition is used instead of inheritance.
 - No support for cross-file references outside the pdx and runtime resolution
-- Most data is referenced via integer identifiers, the original text identifiers are discarded

 ### Language 💻